Chrome Data Compression Proxy for Network Administrators, Carriers, and ISPs

 This document provides technical background for network administrators on the Chrome Data Compression Proxy for Android (henceforth referred to as DCP).
 It also describes mechanisms that the DCP provides to allow network administrators to restrict access to the proxy for specific users and URLs.

-When possible, the proxy connection is encrypted using SSL, and uses the HTTP/2 protocol to optimize data transfers.
+When possible, the proxy connection is encrypted using SSL.
 In certain cases, as described below, the proxy connection may use unencrypted HTTP/1.1.

 Requests made by the DCP on behalf of users will carry the header